The first sign of a problem is often water droplets seen on windows and other cold surfaces. This can lead to damp and the growth of black mould.

 - You may also wish to consider insulating your home, this could help to keep your home warmer and reduce the heating costs

-To find out about the help available to improve the energy efficiency of your home and save money on your heating costs, visit our warmer homes page.
+To find out about the help available to improve the energy efficiency of your home and save money on your heating costs, go to warmer homes.

-If your home also suffers from mould, visit our black mould page to find out how to kill and remove it safely.
+If your home also suffers from mould, find out how to kill and remove black mould safely.